ConvertCalculator Icon

 Writing data to a Table

-Writing data to a table works in a similar way to our GoogleSheets and Hubspot integrations.
-In your calculator, navigate to settings/connect/table and toggle “Sync data to table”.
+Writing data to a table works similarly to our GoogleSheets and Hubspot integrations.
+In your calculator, select the button that triggers the submission and add the “Sync data to table” action.
 You can then select the table and sync the calculator and table columns.

 Reading data from a Table